-In view of his experience as Instructor in Composition in the Academy's Schools, Mr. Henry J. Thouron has generously decided to found three Prizes to be awarded annually in the Composition Class, at the close of each school year.
+As Instructor in Composition in the Academy's Schools, Mr. Henry J. Thouron has founded three Prizes to be awarded annually in the Composition Class, at the close of each school year.

 The terms of these prizes are as follows: